-As I already mentioned, make sure to get permission from each location in advance.
+As I already mentioned, get permission from each location in advance.
 I usually call and ask before we get there.
 If a parking lot has “no overnight parking” signs posted, please follow them and find another place.

 How can you find boondocking locations?

-We get asked this question all the time and no boondocking for beginners guide would be complete without answering it!
-There’s a few different ways that we find the locations we boondock at.
+We get asked this question all the time, and no boondocking for beginners guide would be complete without answering it!
+There are a few different ways to find boondocking locations.

 The Campendium app

-We love to check the reviews that people leave to find helpful information about each site.
-As mentioned above, there are also reviews letting you know what the cell coverage is for each location.
+We love checking people’s reviews to find helpful information about each site.
+As mentioned above, reviews also let you know the cell coverage for each location.
 It currently mentions Verizon, AT&T, and T-Mobile.